 Q. In adult terms, what could you compare the pain and feeling to?

 This is a difficult question to answer.
-Some children will have all their teeth erupt without any sign or symptom that indicates they are in pain or discomfort.
-Versus, some mothers will report months of crying, unhappiness and drooling.
+Some children will have all their teeth erupt without any sign or symptom of pain or discomfort.
+Other mothers will report months of crying, unhappiness and drooling – in their babies that is.
 This is a very subjective experience.
-The most case scenario: I would imagine you could compare it to a deep bruised sensation in the jaw.
+In most scenarios, I would imagine you could compare it to a deep bruised sensation in the jaw.

 There are 20 teeth in the primary dentition.

-Questions 7: When do children lose milk teeth?
+Q. When do children lose their milk teeth?

-Question 8: What can one use to try lesson the pain?
+Q. What can you use to try lesson the pain?

-Cold hard vegetables – like cold cucumber or cold carrots are good teething toys.
+Cold, hard vegetables such as cold cucumber or cold carrots are good teething toys.

-You should be cleaning your babies mouth from the age of 3 months with a small gauze, finger brush and xylotol based toothpaste.
+You should be cleaning your baby’s mouth from the age of three months with a small gauze, finger brush and xylitol-based toothpaste.
 This is continued when the first teeth erupt.
-A soft rubber finger brush is good for the first 12 months.
-But move onto a normal soft toothbrush after the age of 1.
+A soft rubber finger brush is good for the first 12 months, but move onto a normal soft toothbrush after the age of one year.
 The sooner you can get your child into the habit of accepting you cleaning and brushing the inside of their mouth, the better.

-Question 10: Do you have any old wives tales that are totally not true?
+Q. Are there any old wives’ tales that are totally not true?

-Whiskey on the gums : I think this probably did numb the child and the gums, and knock it (the baby) out – probably best to avoid this.
+Whiskey on the gums!
+I think this probably did numb the child and the gums, and knock it (the baby) out, but it probably best to avoid this.